-In our opinion, UofT has a very strong financial profile, bolstered by healthy adjusted operating margins averaging about 8% in the past four fiscal years.
-It has budgeted for balanced results in its long-range operating budget plan out to fiscal 2023, partially through including unallocated funds that it can adjust to meet unforeseen contingencies.
-However, we believe that ongoing challenges stemming from moderating provincial operating grants and increasing employee-related expenditures could result in a modest decline in margins for combined funds in the next two years.
+In our opinion, UofT has a very strong financial profile, bolstered by healthy adjusted operating margins averaging a little more than 8% in the past five fiscal years.
+It has budgeted for balanced results in its long-range operating budget plan out to fiscal 2024, partially through including unallocated funds that it can adjust to meet unforeseen contingencies.
+However, we believe that ongoing challenges stemming from the changes to domestic tuition rates and provincial operating grants, and increasing employee-related expenditures could result in a modest decline in margins for combined funds in the next two years.
 Similar to that of Canadian peers, the university's limited flexibility to increase its student-generated revenues somewhat offsets its strong financial performance.
 This is primarily because Ontario monitors and guides domestic tuition rates and student aid (through the tuition framework), and enrollment expansion (through operating grants).